jfreeze/horizon/docs/proxmox.md

 Pasting the 14.1 link `https://download.freebsd.org/ftp/releases/ISO-IMAGES/14.1/FreeBSD-14.1-RELEASE-amd64-disc1.iso` into the URL section and clicking Query URL will validate the link to the ISO.
 ![Select the ISO](../docs/proxmox-create-vm/proxmox-create-vm-022.png)

-Back to your VM creation, select the ISO you just added.
+Back at your VM creation, select the ISO you just added.
 ![Select the ISO](../docs/proxmox-create-vm/proxmox-create-vm-020.png)

 ## Set the OS Type